UoB-HPC/cloverleaf_sycl/README.md

     ./build/clover_leaf InputDecks/clover_bm16_short.in

+See [Tested configurations](#tested-configurations) for tested platforms and drivers.
+Also see ComputeCpp's [platform support page](https://developer.codeplay.com/products/computecpp/ce/guides/platform-support) for supported configurations.

 To run on a specific device, unload all other drivers or modify the device selector in `start.cpp:107` and recompile.

 ## Development